Wide Open Spaces (1947 film): Plot

 Donald returns to bed and falls asleep.
-As he snores, however, the mattress balloons, putting Donald in a vertical position sustained by his opening and closing beak, which leads Donald over a cliff and into the river below.
+As he snores, however, the mattress balloons, putting Donald in a vertical position sustained by his opening and closing beak, leads Donald over a cliff and into the river below.
 Donald continues to slumber underwater next to a large sleeping fish that draws Donald's head near its jaws each time it inhales.
 Donald realizes where he is only after he and the fish struggle for the blanket and swims back to shore.

 The springy branch of a nearby pine tree bothers Donald in his sleep and he is smacked back by it when he tries to shove it away.
 Angered, Donald fixes a fallen tree branch under the pine's branch to keep it away.
 However, as Donald sleeps, his exhalations cause the tree branch to lose hold of the pine's branch, causing it to hit the air mattress pump (with the hose still attached to the mattress valve) and wobble up and down with the handle, pumping fast and strong.
 This causes Donald's mattress to get excessively inflated until it pops off and takes flight, deflating rapidly in mid-air while Donald continues to sleep.

 As the mattress deflates, it propels Donald all the way back to the Hold-Up Motel, landing right on the porch cot.
 The owner comes out, believing that Donald has spent the entire night on the cot, and asks him the 16 dollars, which Donald hands over in his sleep.
 Immediately after paying, the motel owner notifies Donald that his time is up and shoves Donald off of the porch and into the arms of a cactus.
 Despite his uncomfortable new sleeping arrangement, Donald continues to slumber as the cartoon ends.